obvios/Routing/README.md

 struct ContentView: View {
     var body: some View {
         RoutingView(ExampleRoute.self) { router in
-            ViewA(router: router)
+            RootView(router: router)
                 .onDeepLink(using: router) { url in
                     // Add your logic to handle deeplink here print(url)
-                    // Return the Routable destination to navigate to return ExampleRoute.viewC
+                    // Return the destination to navigate to for the deeplink return ExampleRoute.viewC
                 }
         }